wecode-bootcamp-korea/Rocka-backend/README.md

 # Project: laka.co.kr Clone

-- This project has been done by wecode(coding bootcamp) first month students.
+- This project had been done by wecode(coding bootcamp) first month students.
 - Developed by a team of 4 developers (2 Front-End, 2 Back-End)

 ## Our goals